When I was a child, my dad would always scold me and say "Carrots are good for you. They improve your eyesight and help you see in the dark."

 "That's why the British won," He says proudly.

 Trust him to be both patriotic and carrot-hating!
 So I got onto the internet and did a quick search, discovering that my boyfriend was indeed right!
-It was a myth created to pull a trick on German intelligence, who believed the British were shooting down their planes due to spe
+It was a myth created to pull a trick on German intelligence, who believed the British were shooting down their planes due to special eyesight from a diet of thousands of carrots.

 But people also are saying on the internet about the useful vitamins in Carrots.